jenh/kuznetsov-babi-yar-epub/02_soviet-power-is-over.md

 I saw them running and I knew it was over.
 It wasn't common for Red Army soldiers &mdash; looking defensive, burnt-out, some carrying their bedrolls, others already without their guns &mdash; to run through yards and gardens, jumping over fences.

 People said that they ran into houses and begged for civilian clothes.
 Women gave rags to some and they changed their clothes, hoping to hide.
-The women then drowned the soldiers' now-useless weapons and tunics with military insignia in cesspools.
+The women then drowned the soldiers' now-useless weapons and tunics carrying military insignia in cesspools.

 It was very quiet.
 Fighting had gone on for days, cannons rattling, sirens howling, bombings carried out one after another.
 At night, the entire horizon was aglow.
 We slept in knotted tangles in trenches, as the earth shook and fell on our heads.